The Rulindo Project

 In June 2007, a Country Day parent and two sophomores first visited Rulindo, and the next May Fr.
 Bernardin visited Country Day for several weeks.
 In 2009, over 300 student musicians played in the first annual Play-a-thon for Rulindo.
 In 2012, a high school team helped install windows and concrete floors at Gasiza Secondary.
 Every summer, music teacher Elena Bennett delivers ukuleles and teaches workshops.
 In May 2016, district head Fr.
 Onesphore visited Country Day, and an alumnus, ‘09, raised funds to build Rulindo’s first basketball court.
 A second court will be built at a remote school in 2018.
 A second court is now under construction.

-It has been 24 years since the 1994 genocide in Rwanda.
+It has been more than 25 years since the 1994 genocide in Rwanda.
 Though Rwanda is now peaceful and safe, the social and emotional scars run deep.
 Most Rulindo familes lost members during the genocide, many children were orphaned, and the nation lost a staggering percentage of its middle-aged population.
 Most rural citizens are still subsistence farmers and few are employed outside their homes.
 Formal education to 9th grade is now mandatory, but staying in school is a struggle for many students.
 Many drop out to work at home and care for siblings or can’t afford uniforms and basic food supplies.

 The Rwandan government and the Catholic church partner to administer eight schools in the Rulindo district, serving more than 5,000 students.
 The schools are Ecole Scolaire Gasiza (7th-12th grade), Tare Primary (preschool-6th), Rulindo Primary (1st-6th), Rulindo Girls’ Boarding School (9th-12th), Groupe Scolaire Gitabage (1st-9th), Groupe Scolaire Gasaka (kindergarten-9th), Groupe Scolaire Rukingu (boarding school for handicapped students of all ages), and Inyange Girls Boarding School (9-12).